ManyCoding/mlar/README.md

 # mlp - media library parser
 Traverses through input folder and renames albums' artwork.
 Considers an album folder as a folder with one or more audio files (m4a, flac).
-Skips renaming if there is more than one image
+Skips renaming if there is more than one image.

 ## Installation

-	Get GO if you still haven't - http://golang.org/
+	Get GO compiler if you still haven't - http://golang.org/

 ## Usage

-	dir - input directory

-	$ go run mlp.go dir
+	$ go run mlp.go -i="path" (-n="cover")
+	-i/-inputDir - input directory
+	-n/coverName - optional, new name for artwork.
+Default is "folder"

 ## Contributing